MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/5-exercise-configure-a-caching-policy.md

-When you host an API using Azure API Management, you are able to modify its behavior without rewriting code.
+When you host APIs using Azure API Management, you are able to modify their behavior without re-writing code.

-Let's say, you wish to implement caching for the Board Pricing API.
-You would first add the API to Azure API Management and then write caching policies.
+Let's say, you want to implement caching for the Board Pricing API.
+You would first add the API to Azure API Management and then write your caching policies.

-In the following exercise, you'll import an API into Azure API Management and add a caching policy to it.
+In the following exercise, we'll import an API into Azure API Management and add a caching policy to it.

 [!include[](../../../includes/azure-sandbox-regions-first-mention-note-friendly.md)]